Dual Diagnosis (Co-Occurring Disorders) Treatment Guide

 The Substance Abuse and Mental Health Services Administration (SAMHSA) estimates that roughly 43 million Americans have a mental health disorder and nearly 21 million people have a substance abuse disorder.1 Sometimes people have both a mental health and a substance abuse diagnosis, in which case that person is said to have a dual diagnosis or co-occurring disorders.
 In the United States, approximately 7.9 million adults are dually diagnosed with concurrent mental health and substance abuse issues.2

 Several theories have attempted to explain the strong connection between substance abuse and mental health:3

-- Substance abuse may lead to mental illness: Using alcohol and other substances sometimes exacerbates or produces symptoms of mental illness.
+- Drugs and alcohol can sometimes exacerbate the symptoms of existing mental health conditions or produce symptoms that mimic those of certain mental illnesses.
 For example, people who use cocaine can experience severe anxiety after use.

 - Additional factors may lead to both addictions and mental illnesses: Both disorders are the result of many social, biological, and environmental factors that affect people in different ways.
 Some of these influences could include: